IvanBakhmutov/REW-EQ-CopyPaste-Assistant/README.md

 ⭐ NEW!
 Big update - Profile editor GUI implemented.
 It can be used for editing existing profiles (instead of manual edits of JSON files), saving existing profiles as templates to new profiles.

+Behringer DCX-Remote DCX2496 profile added - needs to be tested

 ### 18-11-2025:
 Down 4 Sound profiles added - EZY-DSP68, EZY-DSP612, EZY-DSP68+, EZY-DSP612+